krube37/CRD-operations-of-a-file-based-key-value-data-store/README.md

 unexpected ways or breaches any limits
 8. The file size never exceeds 1GB
 9. The file is accessed by multi-threading

+#### It mainly has 3 functions
+1. insert data
+2. read data
+3. delete data